Natchez, Mississippi: Geography

 According to the United States Census Bureau, the city has a total area of 13.9 sqmi, of which 13.2 sqmi are land and 0.6 sqmi (4.62%) is water.
-The physical characteristic that controls the land use within the municipality are the natural drains which the locals call 'bayous' and their network of deep ravines across the landscape.
-The elevation of the Mississippi River at Natchez is approximately 46 feet and the river gauge reference point for Natchez being 17.28 feet.
+The physical characteristics that control land use within the municipality are the natural drains, which locals call 'bayous', and the network of deep ravines across the landscape.
+The elevation of the Mississippi River at Natchez is approximately 46 ft, and the river gauge reference point for Natchez is 17.28 ft.
 The Natchez bluffs are composed of strata that might indicate a later geological event that cut a trench into the bluffs depositing a soil variation.

 Climate

 Natchez has a humid subtropical climate (Cfa) under the Köppen climate classification system.